NetworkedAssets/rx-java-in-practice/PITCHME.md

 +++

+## Embrace Concurrency
+Note:
+Server-side concurrency is needed to effectively reduce network chattiness.
+Without concurrent execution on the server, a single “heavy” client request might not be much better than many “light” requests because each network request from a device naturally executes in parallel with other network requests.
+If the server-side execution of a collapsed “heavy” request does not achieve a similar level of parallel execution it may be slower than the multiple “light” requests even accounting for saved network latency.

++++

 ## Java Futures are Expensive to Compose
 Note:
 Java Futures are straight-forward to use for a single level of asynchronous execution but they start to add non-trivial complexity when they’re nested (prior to Java 8 CompletableFuture).